 Finally, evangelical proponents of pictorial humanitarianism claimed that images could help overcome what contemporary theorist Elaine Scarry has called “pain’s inexpressibility” and resistance to “verbal objectification.”
-Missionaries and other observers of India’s “terrible distress” frequently bemoaned the insufficiency of language to convey the horrors they were encountering first-hand.
+Missionaries and other observers of India’s “terrible distress” frequently bemoaned the insufficiency of language to convey the horrors they were encountering firsthand.
 “I have no faculties for describing the awful sufferings of the poor people,” one witness wrote.
 During his own investigative tour of the famine fields in 1900, Klopsch repeatedly lamented his inability to depict the “scenes of desolation, of pain, of suffering, of hopeless despair, of heart anguish, of death” with which he came into contact.
 “Famine in India!
 How I dread to write about it!
 What pen can adequately portray the scenes which my eyes have witnessed?” he wondered.
 “How to describe it, so as to bring it within the grasp of the human mind, I know not.”
-Despite many attempts to communicate the “abject misery” through detailed and vivid narratives that reported the sensory assaults (“the heat was intense … the all-pervading stench from putrefying bodies impregnated clothes, hair and skin”) and emotional anguish (“my heart almost sank within me”) he experienced, Klopsch felt that words had failed him.
+Despite many attempts to communicate the “abject misery” through detailed and vivid narratives that reported the sensory assaults he experienced (“the heat was intense . . . the all-pervading stench from putrefying bodies impregnated clothes, hair and skin”) and emotional anguish (“my heart almost sank within me”), Klopsch felt that words had failed him.
 “I was painfully conscious of the paucity of my vocabulary to do justice to the subject, and after I have written the worst, I shall feel that even then I have only faintly indicated the real condition of affairs.”
 Convinced that no pen could exaggerate the suffering and “word pictures” could only hint at the reality of India’s tragedy, Klopsch and other eyewitnesses hoped that images might more adequately portray the “shocking and revolting” situation and motivate viewers to action.

 While Klopsch and Talmage were on the cutting edge of pictorial humanitarianism, other evangelical groups also used images to encourage international almsgiving.
-During the late-1890s, participants in the Christian and Missionary Alliance (C&MA) responded to frequent and fervent pleas for famine relief included in the organization’s weekly illustrated magazine.
-Founded in 1887 through the leadership of the Reverend A. B. Simpson, the C&MA was an interdenominational association that aimed to supplement the work of existing churches and missions boards by concentrating primarily on evangelizing “the destitute and unoccupied fields of the heathen world.”
+During the late 1890s, participants in the Christian and Missionary Alliance (C&MA) responded to frequent and fervent pleas for famine relief included in the organization’s weekly illustrated magazine.
+Founded in 1887 through the leadership of the Reverend A. B. Simpson, the C&MA was an interdenominational association that aimed to supplement the work of existing churches and mission boards by concentrating primarily on evangelizing “the destitute and unoccupied fields of the heathen world.”
 Like Klopsch, Simpson was a pioneer in pictorial journalism, publishing the “first illustrated missionary magazine on the American continent” and continuing to edit the Christian and Missionary Alliance until his death in 1919.
 Although the Christian Herald and the Christian and Missionary Alliance were both produced in Manhattan and appealed to similar constituencies, the periodicals were mutually supportive rather than competitive.
 When famine struck in India in 1896 and again in 1900, C&MA missionaries under the leadership of India field superintendent Marcus Fuller were instrumental in coordinating the distribution of aid raised through the Christian Herald.
-In 1900, Fuller was appointed to serve as an executive member of the Christian Herald’s Interdenominational Missionary Committee, which was charged with the task of apportioning and dispensing the grain cargoes and sizeable financial contributions collected through the periodical’s vigorous humanitarian campaign.
+In 1900, Fuller was appointed to serve as an executive member of the Christian Herald’s Interdenominational Missionary Committee, which was charged with the task of apportioning and dispensing the grain cargoes and sizable financial contributions collected through the periodical’s vigorous humanitarian campaign.